 Drinking Water Testing for Mains, Private Water Supplies, Boreholes & Wells

-WTS is a leading water, air and environmental company offering a range of specialist solutions to organisations throughout the UK and Ireland.
-Our expert laboratory services include drinking water testing and analysis of both mains fed (tap water) and private water supplies.
-Our potable water analysis procedures incorporate testing for metals and heavy metals, chemical analysis, microbiological water testing and in-field sampling services.
+Water Treatment Services is a leading water, air and environmental specialist offering expert laboratory services including drinking water testing and analysis of both mains fed (tap water) and private water supplies (including boreholes, wells and other watercourses) to organisations and private individuals throughout the UK and Ireland.